JerBouma/FinanceToolkit/README.md

 ```

-With this data you can do a full fledged analysis of the selected company, in this case Apple.
-However, by writing
+With this data you can do a complete analysis of the selected company, in this case Apple.
+However, by looping
-a for-loop one can quickly loop over a large selection of companies and collect a bulk of data.
-Therefore, by
+over a large selection of companies you are able to collect a bulk of data.
+Therefore, by  entering a specific sector
-entering a specific sector (for example, all tickers of the Semi-Conducter industry) you can quickly quantify
+(for example, all tickers of the Semi-Conducter industry) you can quickly quantify the sector and look for
-the sector and look for key performers.
+key performers.

+To find companies belonging to a specific sector or industry, please have a look at the JSON files
+[here](https://github.com/JerBouma/FundamentalsQuantifier/tree/master/data).
+Alternatively, you can have a
+look at the [Fundamentals Quantifier](https://fundamentals-quantifier.herokuapp.com/), a website that I have written
+to visually compare any selection of companies.